-Being the first product I got from Lush, the Comforter bubble bar will always be a product I think highly of.
-I really don’t know what I’d be doing with my life if I hadn’t have found Lush, I feel as if I have to thank the bubble bar as without it who knows what hobby I would have right now?!As mentioned above, The Comforter is one of the bigger bubble bars that are currently available to purchase from Lush.
-Above is a picture of the 3 larger sized bubble bars they stock.
+Being one of the first products that I got from Lush, the Comforter bubble bar will always be a product I think highly of.
+I really don’t know what I’d be doing with my life if I hadn’t have found Lush, I feel as if I have to thank the, The Comforter bubble bar as without it, who knows what hobby I would have right now?!As mentioned above, The Comforter is one of the bigger bubble bars that are currently available to purchase from Lush.
+Above is a picture of the 3 larger sized bubble bars they stock at the time of writing this review.
 Going clockwise from the top there is The Comforter, Brightside and then Blue Skies and Fluffy White Clouds.

 Below is a photograph of the Comforter and Pop in the Bath bubble bar together.
 I have included it in my review to show the significant size difference.Many people break their bubble bars in half, I however like to make the most of them by separating them into several pieces.
 With the Comforter bubble bar I can easily get 6 to 8 generously bubbled baths out of it.
 The Pop in the Bath is a different story, I can only stretch it out to last for 2 baths.
 By all means I love both, the Comforter being a giant in comparison to other bubble bars is however what makes it more desirable to me.

 The above photo shows how I use my bubble bars.
 I put the broken up pieces of The Comforter into a small sieve and let it run under the baths hot tap.

 A lot of people however do not use a sieve, they just hold pieces of the bubble bar, under the tap in their hand, slowly and gently mushing it up.
 I find both ways of doing it show no different results, the only reason I use a sieve is because we have 2 separate bath taps.
 1 is boiling hot and the 2nd ice cold therefore I let the sieve get burnt rather than my hand.